gabelluardo/anime-dl/README.md

 ### Contribution

-Feel free to add scrapers for your favorite archive, or make any other kind of contribution. 💪
+Currently there is only an italian language scraper, feel free to add others for your favorite archive, or to make any other kind of contribution. 💪

 ### License